Omnipod® 5 and CGM Sensor Integrations

 3. Insulet Data on File.
 SECURE-T2D Clinical Study Report.
 2024.
 Prospective pivotal trial in 305 participants with T2D aged 18-75 yrs.
 Study included a 14-day standard therapy (ST) phase followed by a 13-week Omnipod 5 hybrid closed-loop phase.
 Mean overnight time 70-180 mg/dL (12AM-6AM) as measured by CGM: ST = 49%, 3-mo Omnipod 5 = 70%.
 Mean daytime 70-180 mg/dL (6AM-12AM) as measured by CGM: ST = 44%, 3-mo Omnipod 5 = 64%.
 Statistical testing not done to assess significance of change between ST phase and Omnipod 5 System phase.

-5. Study in 80 people with T1D aged 2 - 5.9 yrs involving 2 weeks standard diabetes therapy followed by 3 months Omnipod 5 use in Automated Mode.
-Average time with high blood glucose overnight from CGM in standard therapy vs. Omnipod 5 = 38.4% vs. 16.9%.
-Average time with high blood during daytime from CGM in standard therapy vs. Omnipod 5 = 39.7% vs. 33.7%.
-Average time with low blood glucose overnight from CGM in standard therapy vs. Omnipod 5 = 3.41% vs. 2.13%.
-Average time with low blood glucose during daytime from CGM in standard therapy vs. Omnipod 5 = 3.44% vs. 2.57%.
-Sherr JL, et al. Diabetes Care (2022).
+5. Sherr J, et al. Diabetes Care (2022).
+Study in 80 children with T1D aged 2 to 5.9 years involving 2 weeks standard diabetes therapy followed by 3 months Omnipod 5 use in Automated Mode.
+Average overnight time (12AM-6AM) with high blood glucose in children for standard therapy vs Omnipod 5 = 38.4% vs. 16.9%.
+Average day time (6AM-12AM) with high blood glucose in children for standard therapy vs Omnipod 5 = 39.7% vs. 33.7%.
+Average overnight time (12AM-6AM) with low blood glucose in children for standard therapy vs Omnipod 5 = 3.4% vs. 2.1%.
+Average day time (6AM-12AM) with low blood glucose in children for standard therapy vs Omnipod 5 = 3.4% vs. 2.6%.